 5 – Savoring The Good

 When something goes well, celebrate it, no matter how small.
-Most of us have heard of gratitude journaling– keeping a notebook in which to write down 3 things we’re grateful for each day.
+Most of us have heard of gratitude journaling– keeping a notebook in which to write down three or so things we’re grateful for each day.
 But fewer of us really understand how to put gratitude into practice in everyday life.

 For this, I always defer to the famous Kurt Vonnegut quote: “I urge you to please notice when you are happy, and exclaim or murmur or think at some point, ‘If this isn’t nice, I don’t know what is.'”